It's time to get Georgia growing again by shopping local.

 We need to connect our makers with our markets.
 And that means bringing the farm products, produce, meats, and crafts Georgia is famous for into our local stores and onto the shelves so the average Georgia consumer can buy locally grown—and just as easily as anything else.

-It’s time we stopped thinking of farmed goods as over-priced specialty items that are difficult to source and find—honestly, who truly needs a basket of heirloom tomatoes when your vacation rental doesn’t come with a fridge?
 By simply extending existing supply chains one step further—to embrace and include the end Georgia consumer, we can turn our robust farming heritage into thriving, sustainable businesses that will provide for future generations as well.

 Since 2014, Agritourism farm gate value has grown more than 40% and Georgia domestic travel expenditures have grown ~17%.